How to Make Chili Oil

 This post may contain affiliate links.
 Please read our disclosure policy.

-This post shows you how to make Chili oil at home with just two base ingredients, using a super quick and easy method.
+This post shows you how to make chili oil at home with just two base ingredients, using a super quick and easy method.
 This gluten-free, vegan condiment is the perfect addition to elevate tons of meals, with a smoky, spicy aroma that is sure to delight!

 close up of homemade Chilli Oil